ThePrez/prometheus-exporter-jdbc/README.md

 If you're not running on IBM i, you'll want to kill the program and modify `config.json` to have reasonable values for your needs.

+### Known breaking changes

+**In version 1.0**
+- The default value for `include_hostname` is now `false`.
+By default, the host name will not be included in the metric names (as the host name is included in the label).
+This may break existing configurations.
+- The SQL query specified can now contain multiple SQL statements, separated by `; `.
+This is implemented by a dump "split" and not by any SQL parser logic.
+As such, this will break any existing SQL query that correctly contains this string.

 ### Using another JDBC driver